Inglewood United FC: History

 Kiev Soccer Club was founded in March 1951 by Alexander Minko and Igor Schorsch, migrants from Ukraine.
 The club took its name from Kyiv, the capital of Ukraine, and the famous Dynamo Kyiv team.

 Their playing colours of gold and blue were adopted from the Ukrainian national flag in the late 1960s.
 The clubs' original playing strip was all-black.

 Kiev's first competitive game was on 12 April 1953 when they claimed a 3–1 victory over Wundowie in Division Three North of the Western Australian Soccer Football Association.

 In 1962 Kiev entered Division One of the newly formed Western Australian Soccer Federation.
 The club finished second to Swan Valley to gain promotion to the top flight for the first time.

 For the next few years they bounced between the top two tiers, changing their name from Kiev to Kiev-Victoria Park and then back to Kiev.

 Spells at Langley Park in Perth, Weston Street in Carlisle and Raphael Park in Victoria Park preceded the club's 1963 relocation to Walter Road Reserve (now Inglewood Stadium) in Inglewood, which remains their home ground to this day.

 1964 saw Kiev capture their first trophy by finishing top of Division One, with State representative Peter Atkinson voted the league's Player of the Year.
 Another second tier championship followed in 1967.

 Kiev announced their top flight return by placing second to Perth Azzurri on the 1968 league table.
 They went on to win the Top Four Cup, downing Cracovia 2–1 in the final courtesy of a Bev Allan double.

 1970 brought about another name change – to Inglewood Kiev – and within twelve months a 21-year lease was arranged for the use of Walter Road Reserve.

 Striker Len Dundo scored himself a hat-trick of Golden Boots as the top flight's leading goal scorer in 1972, 1973 and 1974.
 In those three seasons alone Dundo amassed 77 goals for Inglewood.

 The fundraising efforts of long-time club secretary Jack Soer were instrumental in ensuring the club maintained a strong financial position throughout the 1970s.

 Inglewood commemorated their 25th anniversary with the construction of clubrooms at the northern end of the ground, under the guidance of Vladimir Mandyczewsky.
 The new bar and office facilities were officially opened in November 1976.

-1977 will long be remembered as the year Inglewood truly came of age.
-Robert Earl (3) and Nick Macallum (2) may have scored the goals in a 5–1 State Cup final mauling of Spearwood Dalmatinac but it was defender Jimmy Smith who was recognised as best on ground.
+1977 is remembered as the year that Inglewood truly came of age.
+Robert Earl (3) and Nick Macallum (2) may have scored the goals in a 5–1 State Cup final mauling of Spearwood Dalmatinac, but it was defender Jimmy Smith who was recognised as best on ground.

 English import Gordon Todd celebrated his first State League season by taking out the Gold Medal, awarded to the top flights’ best player.
 John Davidson ensured the year ended on a high by scoring the solitary goal in a 1–0 Top Four Cup victory over Floreat Athena.